 Some of us homeschool moms, on our bad days, have this nagging fear that we’ll forget something.
 A grandparent will comment, “He can’t do what?!” and we will realize we’ve shoved him off into life without that one important skill we didn’t want him to leave home without.
 That he’ll be off in a foreign country, call home, and ask, “Hey Mom, how DO you _______?”
 What life skills do you want to make sure you children do not leave home without?
-A free 4-page life skills checklist compiled by Christine Field, author of Life Skills for Kids: Equipping Your Child for the Real World, is available for download from Focus on the Family:
+A free 4-page life skills checklist compiled by Christine Field, author of Life Skills for Kids: Equipping Your Child for the Real World, was originally offered by Focus on the Family:

 an age-specific list of abilities that will serve your child well as he or she grows into an independent adult.

 The checklist breaks the skills down into four different age groups (4–7, 8–12, 13–15, and 16–18).
 The broad areas covered include: